 The applicant has provided a viability appraisal for the site and the proposed development, which has been assessed and demonstrates that the proposed scheme is viable, in its current form, and is capable of being delivered.
 A high quality residential development in this key regeneration area with units of various sizes, would assist in diversifying the housing market in the City Centre and would deliver substantial regeneration benefits by developing an under used site which detracts from the vitality and viability of the area.
 Whilst this is not a site where the provision of on-site affordable housing is considered to be appropriate, it should be considered whether a financial contribution should be made for off-site provision, as well as for environmental and infrastructure improvement works within the area.
-The appraisal shows that the financial impact of the provision of affordable housing, combined with other planning obligations would affect the scheme's viability.
-The scheme would deliver benefits on the site through the provision of buildings of a high design specification and high quality materials, as well as areas of high quality public realm.
-It is considered therefore that the inclusion of affordable housing and other financial contributions within the scheme would prejudice the achievement of other important planning and regeneration objectives, and would undermine a significant development proposal critical to economic growth within the City.
+The scheme would deliver benefits on the site through the provision of buildings of a high design specification and high quality materials, as well as areas of high quality public realm, and the applicant has agreed that they will provide a financial contribution, which it is considered should go towards the provision of off-site affordable housing.